Grave Finder Service

 > The fee for the Grave Finder Report is payable in advance.

-> The fee can be paid by cheque made payable to ‘Friends of Hyde Park Cemetery’ or online using the PayPal ‘Donate’ button on the Home page of this website.
+> The fee can be paid by cheque made payable to ‘Friends of Hyde Park Cemetery’ or online by using the PayPal ‘Donate’ button on the Home page.